 Through each of these topics, we hope this conference will inspire you to continue the work that National Farmers Union has been leading for over 120 years: preserving a future for family farmers.

-Tablao Flamenco Matinee (optional add-on for an additional charge)
+Tablao Flamenco Matinee

+This add-on is now sold out.
+If you would like to attend, please purchase tickets independently at tablaoflamenco.org.
 Did you know Albuquerque is the flamenco capital of the United States?
 Through a unique partnership based on cultural preservation, Hotel Albuquerque and the nonprofit National Institute of Flamenco have joined efforts to create Tablao Flamenco Albuquerque.
 Proceeds from the Tablao support the National Institute of Flamenco in their efforts to preserve, promote, and advance this UNESCO-protected art form.
 Doors open at 3:15pm.
 Limited availability for purchase.

 Welcome to New Mexico!
 Pick up your conference materials at our conference registration desk before kicking off the conference in the morning.
 Registration will be open from 6:00pm - 7:00pm and will be open again on Monday morning.